 The bunker inhabitants needed to go outside not only to get food but also to get some information about what was going on in the city.
 Vodovozov himself recalls climbing onto the roof of a factory building where he could clearly see his parents’ neighborhood—and watching their house burn down.

-On April 18, Russian airforce, as claimed by Mariupol authorities, began dropping super-heavy bombs on Azovstal.
-Two weeks earlier, the Russian state news agency RIA Novosti reported that the Russian and DNR militaries were “mopping up” the territory of the plant: “Heavy shells are bursting at the Azovstal plant.
-The artillery men’s hands are finally untied: there are no civilians at the plant.”
+On April 18th, Russian airforce, as claimed by Mariupol authorities, began dropping super-heavy bombs on Azovstal.
+Two weeks earlier, the Russian state news agency RIA Novosti (Russian state-owned domestic news agency.—ed.
+Holod) reported that the Russian and DPR militaries were “mopping up” the territory of the plant: “Heavy shells are bursting at the Azovstal plant.
+The artillery men’s hands are finally untied—there are no civilians at the plant.”

 Her father sent her together with the child and her sister to the shelter when shells came very close to their apartment building.
 He stayed in the flat with his wife because he didn't want to leave his home.
 But a few days later, they too came to the bunker: a shell landed in their building, and the roof collapsed.

 As the shells flew into the factory grounds, the ground “swayed under her feet”, Korchmina recalls.
 And when they fell near the bomb shelter, the metal beams with which the bunker was reinforced would begin to rumble deafeningly.
 “It was like being in a steel pot.
 Imagine having a pot put on your head and someone banging on it,” she says.